 Whether or not you use plugins or add-ons to enhance the Git experience, this tool isn’t just useful for development teams!
 Using Git has an effect on the overall functionality on various aspects of an entire company.
 The system helps companies speed up their releases, work faster, and respond more promptly to changes.
 Git can be useful for:

-With shorter development cycles, there’s more releases possible and more room for marketing initiatives to discuss changes being made to your product and sharing the changes with your broader audience.
+With shorter development cycles, there are more releases possible and more room for marketing initiatives to discuss changes being made to your product and share the changes with your broader audience.
 And, since changes don’t need to be grouped together and rolled out in one singular release, companies can direct marketing of specific rollouts to more segmented audiences that are directly affected by the changes.

 Similar to marketing, product management teams benefit from more frequent (and specific) releases.
 The team can solicit more frequent client feedback and react faster to it.
 That way, instead of having to wait weeks and weeks to tack on an update into a large packaged release, the fix can happen almost instantaneously and get pushed out to customers about as quickly as your developers can write the code.